thanh-abaii/googletts/README.md

 ## Changelog

+### Version 1.2 (2025-05-23)

+**Major Features:**
+- **Smart Text Chunking Algorithm**: Intelligent text splitting that preserves natural boundaries
+  - Prioritizes splitting at paragraphs, sentences, clauses, and words (in that order)
+  - Prevents cutting words or sentences in the middle
+  - Post-processing to ensure chunks end at natural boundaries
+- **Seamless Audio Merging**: Enhanced audio merging with configurable pause duration (300ms default)
+- **Improved Chunk Size**: Increased default chunk size from 3000 to 4000 characters for better quality
+- **Natural Boundary Detection**: Advanced regex patterns for sentence endings, clause separators, and paragraph breaks

+**Technical Improvements:**
+- Enhanced `split_text_into_chunks()` function with multi-level splitting strategy
+- Improved `merge_wav_files()` with silence generation between chunks
+- Better preservation of punctuation and grammatical structure
+- Comprehensive logging for chunk processing and debugging

+**Bug Fixes:**
+- Resolved issue where text was cut in the middle of words or sentences
+- Fixed audio discontinuity problems when merging chunks
+- Improved handling of various text formats and structures

 ### Version 1.1 (2025-05-23)

 **New Features:**
-- **Text Chunking**: Automatically splits large input text into chunks of 3000 characters to handle long texts more efficiently
+- **Text Chunking**: Automatically splits large input text into chunks of 4000 characters to handle long texts more efficiently
 - **Enhanced Voice Support**: Updated and expanded voice options for both Vietnamese and English languages
 - **Improved Processing**: Better handling of large text files with automatic chunking and merging